 If required by EEP type, students should establish an EEP guided mentorship(s) with an industry-related professional.

-Communicate all EEP plan changes/updates that occur with your Career Advisor and the Director of Experiential Learning.
+Communicate all EEP plan changes/updates that occur with your Career Advisor and the Director of Co-op and Career Development.

 Meet with your mentor/practicing professional regularly as outlined in your EEP.